 Dear Commissioner Lewis:

-We applaud the ADD for your Envision 2010 campaign and are pleased to offer a voice for children with disabilities as part of that campaign.
+We applaud the ACL for your Envision 2010 campaign and are pleased to offer a voice for children with disabilities as part of that campaign.
 We are the Children’s Freedom Initiative (CFI) and represent four federally-funded agencies that make up the DD Network in Georgia.
 The vision of the CFI is to create a world where all children live at home with loving families.
 The CFI’s mission statement challenges us to “Imagine a future in which no child will live in an institution.”
-We hope this is ADD’s focus for the future as well.
+We hope this is ACL’s focus for the future as well.

 Children are our future, and all children deserve to have a home with a family and to be part of a community.
 All children deserve the opportunity to learn, grow, and explore.
 They deserve the opportunity to go to school and learn from interactions with teachers, students, and friends.